How it works

 - The chef volunteers visit your class every two weeks from March through June, for a total of seven visits.

-- The Classroom Gardening Program is available for grades 1-3 for the primary program and grades 4-6 for the intermediate program.
+- The Classroom Gardening and Cooking Program is available for grades 1-3 for the primary program and grades 4-6 for the intermediate program.

 - On their first visit, the chefs help the students plant an indoor window sill garden comprised of fast-growing vegetables.